-The Thomas More Lawyers Guild of Toronto invites you to celebrate the 91th Annual Red Mass to mark the Opening of Ontario's Courts
+The Thomas More Lawyers Guild of Toronto thanks all who celebrated the 93rd Annual Red Mass to mark the Opening of Ontario's Courts on September 14, 2017 at 5:00pm

 THE HISTORY OF THE RED MASS